 Useful Websites and Helplines for Child Bereavement

 There is lots of further support and information available through various organisations across the city.
-To find out more please visit the Plymouth Together Website or The Reassurance Hub at Keyham Green Places.
-This is open Monday to Friday from 11-4pm.
+To find out more please visit the Plymouth Together Website.

 Winston’s Wish and Child Bereavement UK are both national charities who run helplines you can contact and have supportive resources on their websites, including information about explaining homicide to children and young people and supporting them.
 There is a book about supporting a child bereaved through murder or manslaughter called ‘Hope Beyond the Headlines’ which can be purchased here.
 For information in other languages, you can find free multilingual downloads to help communities in the wake of tragic events here.